AdguardTeam/AdGuardForSafari/Scripts/README.md

-# AdGuard for Mac - Support scripts
+# AdGuard for Safari - Support scripts

 This project is supposed to automate some standard tasks.